FedML-AI/doc.fedml.ai/docs/share-and-earn/index.md

 ![GPU Marketplace](static/image/gpu_marketplace.png)

 :::tip Tip
-All you have to do is sit back, relax and get paid (💵) by FedML, Inc.
+All you have to do is sit back, relax and get paid (💵) by TensorOpera AI.
 :::

-You can also monitor your earnings on the `Share & Earn / Earnings` page:
+You can also monitor your earnings on the `Supplier` page:

 ![Earnings](static/image/earnings.png)